-For the past year, the Pet Pals Board of Directors have been discussing better ways of providing service to our low-income spay/neuter clients.
-Costs have risen and our income has not kept up with the expenses involved in issuing client vouchers for private veterinary clinics.
+In 2021, the Pet Pals Board of Directors began discussing better ways of providing service to our low-income spay/neuter clients.
+Costs had risen and our income had not kept up with the expenses involved in issuing client vouchers for private veterinary clinics.

 After several strategic planning sessions and discussions with other animal non-profits, we are happy to announce that we are partnering with the Humane Society of Jefferson County and Center Valley Animal Rescue to provide a new and more cost-effective model for providing spay/neuter services to low-income community residents.
 With our financial support, both entities will be able to provide regularly scheduled clinics for low-income Jefferson County residents and will perform spay/neuter surgery as well as providing vaccinations, micro-chips, and other services.